Using a use list in the AST

 The pass pipeline would try to do the following things:

-• combine similar if-else statements;
+- combine similar if-else statements;

-• remove spurious scopes;
+- remove spurious scopes;

-• propagate variables that are used in only one other place;
+- propagate variables that are used in only one other place;

-• remove assignments to the special __undefined value;
+); - remove assignments to the special

-• combine similar if-else branches again;
+value; - combine similar if-else branches again;

-• print output.
+- print output.

 Most of these passes need to scan the whole AST to work properly, and some of them never really lived up to their expectations.
 For one thing, generating AST variables was a messy story.
 Every value is a variable, but some are more variable than others, and some have special constraints.
 For instance, a Φ node has its own variable, but it can be assigned to, whereas normal values have a single assignment.
 Some values were pointer-shared, some were hidden behind an identifier.

-Things got the messiest for expression propagation.
-The basic idea is that it would find variables that are used in just one place and replace them with their initializing expression (and leave a var = __undefined to be removed at some later point).
+to be removed at some later point).
 However, memory operations (like calls, reading from memory and writing to memory) are not allowed to propagate like normal values because their ordering might be important.
 To make matters worse, there was no way to tell, just looking at a variable, where it was used in the AST, or even what its initial definition was (when it even had one).
 You had to walk it all by hand, and the visitor classes were brilliantly inept at helping you write less code.

 At some point, fcd had a use analysis pass that would try to tell all of that.
 It was full of problems too and was trashed at some point last Fall.